Adidas 4th of July Sale: Get 30% Off Sitewide

-4th of July weekend is here and that means getting out and about more than we've done in the year.
+4th of July is behind us, but summer is just getting started and that means getting out and about more than we've done in the last year.
 For you, if getting out means working out, now's great time to stock up on athletic gear from Adidas.
 For 4th of July weekend Adidas is offering up to 30% off sitewide with promo code JULY — which means you can get your favorite staples from the activewear and footwear brand for major discounts, including items already on sale.
 Pretty good, right?

 If you're scrolling through the Adidas sale section, it won't take long for you to see that it has everything you might be looking for.
 From some of the athletic brand's best-selling running shoes to stylish workout clothes — not to mention fashion girl-approved and streetwear-ready athleisure items in the mix — there's no doubt you'll find great pieces for a sizable deal.